Misleading claims being made about asset increase of TMC leaders to malign party: Bengal ministers | Law-Order

 “We have nothing to say about the court order and have full faith in the judiciary.
 We just wanted to point at the political tricks the opposition parties are playing,” he said.

-Echoing him, state education minister Bratya Basu said the court order has mention of Congress and CPI (M) leaders, too, but names of TMC leaders and ministers are being “selectively” raised to malign the ruling party of Bengal.
+State education minister Bratya Basu said the court order had also mentioned Congress and CPI (M) leaders, too, but names of TMC leaders and ministers are being “selectively” raised to malign the ruling party of West Bengal.

-“Suppose you have a house; it is natural that the price of the assets will go up after five years.
+“Suppose you have a house; naturally, the price of the assets will go up after five years.
 If you have a fixed deposit, obviously, in five years, its valuation will increase due to the accumulation of interest.
 We have declared everything to the income tax department.
 If there is something illegal, let the income tax department point it out,” he said.

-The ED last month arrested senior Bengal minister Partha Chatterjee in connection with a scam related to the recruitment of teachers and non-teaching staff in government-sponsored and -aided schools.
+The ED last month arrested senior state minister Partha Chatterjee in connection with a scam related to the recruitment of teachers and non-teaching staff in government-sponsored and -aided schools.

 “Just because Partha Chatterjee has been arrested in a scam doesn’t mean the opposition parties have the right to malign all TMC leaders.
 We don’t know this Partha Chatterjee, who was arrested.
 This is not the same person we had known for years,” Hakim added.